lwojcik/react-twitch-ext-onauthorized/CONTRIBUTING.md

 React-twitch-ext-onauthorized uses [Airbnb style guide](https://github.com/airbnb/javascript) as a base for linting.

 Internal project code is intended to follow basic principles of functional programming.
-Non-functional constructs, such as `TwitchEbsTools` class, are occasionally used for user interface.

 Linting is a part of build process.
 Unresolved lint errors fail the build.
 However, in justified situations it's acceptable to [disable selected lint rules with inline comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).